 20 – WordPress has a powerful built-in search function that allows your visitors to quickly find the relevant content they’re looking for.
 WordPress is also flexible when it comes to giving site owners search functionality.
 You can use the WordPress built-in search box, or choose to use an external search engine like Google Search instead.

 21 – WordPress has a built-in feature that automatically converts your new posts and pages URLs into human and search engine friendly URLs that help readers and search engines easily understand what your content is about.
-If you need help with the WordPress Permalinks feature, refer to this tutorial: How To Improve Your WordPress SEO Using SEO-Friendly URLs
+We have written a detailed tutorial about the WordPress Permalinks feature here: How To Improve Your WordPress SEO Using Permalinks

 22 – WordPress automatically typesets every letter you write, working seamlessly in the background while you work on your content to provide your posts and pages with seamless typography.
 WordPress intelligently converts web-unfriendly characters like quotes, apostrophes, ellipses, em and en dashes, multiplication symbols, and ampersands into typographically correct HTML entities.